 Our Beginners Guide to Banking in France

-Originally posted on & updated on 29th October, 2024When you decide to move to France and buy your dream home, one of the first things you’ll need to do is open a bank account.
-When it comes to banks in France, like in the UK there’s plenty of choice.
-Caisse d’Epargne, CIC and BNP Paribas to name just a few.
-In most cases the bank you choose will either be based on a personal recommendation or on convenience.
-In some of the small villages in France you’ll find that there are only one or two banks.
-There’s also La Poste, your local post office who also offers banking services, and are present in many villages.
+Originally posted on & updated on 3rd November, 2025When you decide to buy your dream home and start a new life in France, one of the first things you’ll need to do is open a bank account.
+When it comes to banks in France, like in the UK and the USA, there’s plenty of choice.
+Caisse d’Epargne, CIC, Banque Populaire, and BNP Paribas, to name just a few.
+In most cases, the bank you choose will be based either on a personal recommendation or convenience.
+In some of the smaller villages in France, you’ll find that there is only one or two banks.
+There’s also La Poste, the local post office, which offers banking services and is present in many villages.

 A UK Bank or a French Bank?

-Paying for your new Home
+Paying for your New Home

-Your current account will also be used for paying all your utilities: insurances, gas, electricity and telephone and most likely your day to day expenses while you’re in France.
+Your current account will also be used for paying all your utilities: insurances, gas, electricity and telephone and most likely your day-to-day expenses while you’re in France.
 The way this normally works is by setting up what’s called a prélèvement, which is the equivalent of a direct debit in the UK.
-In order to set up a prélèvement, you will need to ask your bank for a Relevé d’Identité Bancaire, a RIB, which contains all your bank details and, together with your signature enables the utility provider or insurance provider to debit your account within your agreed terms.
+In order to set up a prélèvement, you will need to ask your bank for a Relevé d’Identité Bancaire, a RIB, which contains all your bank details and, together with your signature, enables the utility provider or insurance provider to debit your account within your agreed terms.

 Saving in France

-Avoid Being a Victim of a Bank Card Fraud
+Avoid Being a Victim of Card Fraud

-Have been the Victim of Card Fraud?
+Have You Been the Victim of Card Fraud?

 If you have been the target of a fraudster attacking payment methods, you must provide law enforcement or your bank with all information regarding the fraud of which you have been a victim, including: